 As one of the first female professional illustrators to be working in America in the 1960s, Nessim has a keen interest in feminism and many of her pieces explore gender roles and women in the workplace.
 Superman Carrying a Girl with Green Shoes (1969) questions the sexual stereotype of “women being carried away to their dream life, home, family, and security by their very own superman.”

 An Artful Life provides a vibrant introduction to the works of Barbara Nessim and is accompanied by a book of the same title, to be released in February 2013.
 The exhibition can be recommended to anyone interested in early digital art, contemporary illustration or feminism.

-Barbara Nessim: An Artful Life is on at the V&A until the 19th May 2013.
-For further information visit here.
+Barbara Nessim: An Artful Life is at the V&A until the 19th May 2013.
+For further information or to book visit the gallery’s website here.